Why Wire?

 diameters usually given in millimeters.
 One will generally want to choose the diameter of wire that is strong enough to

 comfortably hold the various bends that one is trying to accomplish.
-In aluminum, 2mm or 3mm wire is most
+In aluminum, 2mm or 3mm wire is most common,

-bends, the wire is too small.
+is too small.
 If the branch bends, the wire is adequate for the job.

 How to Apply Wire